Irene Dunne: Relationships

 When Dunne decided to star in Leathernecking, it was meant to be her only Hollywood project, but when it was a box-office bomb, she took an interest in Cimarron.
 Soon after, she and her mother moved to Hollywood and maintained a long-distance relationship with her husband and brother in New York until they joined her in California in 1936.
-A family friend described their dynamic as "like two pixies together," and they remained married until Griffin's death on October 14, 1965, living in the Holmby Hills in a "kind of French Chateau" they designed.
+A family friend described Dunne and Griffin's dynamic as "like two pixies together," and they remained married until Griffin's death on October 14, 1965, living in the Holmby Hills in a "kind of French Chateau" they designed.
 (Note: Considered out-of-date, the home was demolished after Dunne's death.)
-A hobby they both shared was astronomy.
+A hobby they shared was astronomy.
 Griffin explained the marriage had lasted so long because: "When she had to go on location for a film I arranged my schedule so I could go with her.
 When I had to go out of town she arranged her schedule so she could be with me.
 We co-operate in everything. [...]
 I think a man married to a career woman in show business has to be convinced that his wife's talent is too strong to be dimmed or put out.
 Then, he can be just as proud of her success as she is and, inside he can take a bow himself for whatever help he's been."
 Due to Dunne's privacy, (Note: Dunne's indifference about giving interviews was revealed to be the result of shyness.
 She did not like attending Hollywood parties and was paranoid about interviewers asking about an uncomfortably invasive topic, describing it as like living in a glass house.
 "There are talented people who can talk amusingly, charmingly, blithely about themselves to friends, acquaintances and strangers on the slightest provocation [and I] find myself not only enjoying but envying them," she later explained.
 This apathy was interpreted as snobbery, at first, and is partially why her "ladylike" reputation stuck.)
 Hollywood columnists struggled to find scandals to write about her—an eventual interview with Photoplay included the disclaimer, "I can guarantee no juicy bits of intimate gossip.
 Unless, perhaps she lies awake nights heartsick about the kitchen sink in her new home.
 She's afraid it's too near to the door.
 Or would you call that juicy?
 No?
 No, I thought not."
 When the magazines alleged that Dunne and Griffin would divorce, Griffin released a statement denying any marital issues.